ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 *Each line that appears in a section of code should be entered as an individual line, executed, and then the next line should be entered and executed.*

+<Password> Indicates that you should enter the password for the appropriate account.
+Contact Evan Babb or Nathaniel Roth for the default password used internally.
+Because connections to the terminal the Amazon EC2 systems require a ssh key the virtual machines should be relatively safe from administrative access, but posting passwords on the internet is generally poor practice.

 Setup
 -----
 These instructions assume that you've got an Ubuntu 14.04LTS server that has just been created.
 They have been tested on Amazon Web Services EC2 instances.